soundtick/Requesting-CCF-funds-for-QUBIC-s-participation-Title-Sponsorship-in-India-s-Crypto-Event-SoundTick/Send_Mai_Proposal_Formatted.md

 ## About the Team and SoundTick

-Please watch the video here → YouTube https://youtu.be/r781XfvacdU
+Please watch the video here → YouTube https://youtu.be/r781XfvacdU This video illustrates our workflow.

 Without any CCF funds, we (SoundTick and a 4-member team) have already conducted activities independently at **Metamorphosis Delhi**, held on *27–28 September 2025* at **Le Meridien, Gurgaon, India.**